CaptainCrowbar/prion-lib/rs-core/string.md

 Formats an object as a string.
 This uses the following rules for formatting various types:

-* `std::string`, `char`, character pointers, and anything with an implicit conversion to `std::string` - The string content is simply copied directly without using an output stream; a null character pointer is treated as an empty string.
+* `std::string`, `std::string_view`, `char`, character pointers, and anything
+with an implicit conversion to `std::string` or `std::string_view` - The string content is simply copied directly without using an output stream; a null character pointer is treated as an empty string.
 * Unicode string and character types - Converted to UTF-8 using `uconv()`.
 * Integer types - Formatted using `dec()`.
 * Floating point types - Formatted using `fp_format()`.